goldquality/easy-test-suite-php/README.md

 4. **Edit Snapshot**: Open the created file and remove the protective line "DELETE THIS ROW" at the top.
 5. **Masks (Optional)**: Add [masks](#available-masks) to manage auto-generated values.
 6. **Re-run Tests**: Verify that the response contents match your established snapshots.
-7. **Verify and Done**: Your setup should now validate changes against snapshots.

 This method allows developers to ensure their application's output remains consistent across updates and refactoring, enhancing test coverage and reliability with minimal effort.
 ___